Discount Home Shoppers' Club: History

 The DHS Club was founded in 1997 by Richard Burke, in an apartment over his garage.
 Soon after, the DHS Club started hiring employees and moved into a small office in Englewood, Florida.
 To establish a membership base, Burke recruited his oldest son Will Burke and his friend Paul Spence to become DHS Club independent sales representatives (VIP Members).
-The incentive to become a DHS Club VIP Member was to create a residual income by recruiting others to become DHS Club VIP Members and to save money on the products and services the DHS Club had to offer.
+The DHS Club incentivised VIP membership by offering residual income opportunities through member referrals, along with discounts on selected products and services.

 One of the first main products the DHS Club had to offer at a discount was the Web TV.
 By 2000 the DHS Club had created an online shopping mall for their DHS Club Members that rewarded their members back with cash back rebates.
 ClubShop Mall online stores included Best Buy, Wal-Mart, Amazon and Dell.

 By 2001, The DHS Club had over 1 million people join the DHS Club's online shopping mall and affiliate marketing programme.

 In 2002, The DHS Club launched, ClubBucks Rewards, an offline shopping rewards program with participating merchants, so that members could get discounts and loyalty points.
 The DHS Club also purchased around 20 acre of land in Southeast Tennessee and created a corporate retreat property and cabin rental property.

 In December 2006, the DHS Club and ClubShop Mall were featured on the American television show, The World's Greatest.

 By the end of 2007, ClubShop Malls were opened in the Netherlands Antilles, Malaysia and Suriname.

 From DHS Club to Clubshop

 In 2009 all business operations were unified under the Clubshop brand.

-Outside America, the Club was particularly booming in Italy, France, Netherlands, Belgium.
+Outside the United States, the Club experienced growth in countries such as Italy, France, the Netherlands, and Belgium.

 The members base kept growing up to nine million members.

 Thousands of online and offline stores in the five continents became Clubshop Rewards Merchant Affiliates.

 In 2018 the Clubshop brand was acquired by Proprofit Worldwide Ltd.

 Proprofit is a marketing company founded in 2013 by Fabrizio Perotti and Giuseppe Francavilla, the Clubshop Executive Directors who successfully developed the DHS-Club and Clubshop brands in Italy from 2001 to 2012.

-Since 2018 Clubshop, started a process of profound renovation in every aspect of its business, aimed at gradually recreating the full operation and prosperity that the Club had in the first decade of the 2000s.
+Since 2018, Clubshop has undertaken a business restructuring process intended to restore operations and growth to levels seen in the early 2000s.